-This is the third album from Algebra, a thrash metal band from Switzerland.
+This is the eighth album from Revocation, a US death metal band.

 I really enjoyed 2018’s The Outer Ones, (as well as its predecessor Great Is Our Sin), so have been looking forward to this one.
 Whereas The Outer Ones saw the band wading further into death metal waters, does Netherheaven see them retreating to safer depths?
 Continue reading “Revocation – Netherheaven (Review)”

 Intent play classic thrash metal with a brutal, aggressive edge.

 Intent furiously tear through 39 minutes of blistering thrash.
 The band like to play fast, and do so Continue reading “Intent – Exile (Review)”

 Carrion Vael play a modern form of death metal, and within this they combine the technical and melodic styles into a 39-minute juggernaut of an album.
 Continue reading “Carrion Vael – Abhorrent Obsessions (Review)”

 Hell Fire play a nostalgic mix of heavy and thrash metal, taking influence from the NWOBHM and the 80s Bay Area respectively.
 Reckoning is a 45-minute true metal ride.
 Continue reading “Hell Fire – Reckoning (Review)”

 Following on from 2018’s As the Kingdom Drowns, Divine Council is a very accomplished record.
 Psycroptic have a sound pretty much all of their own, and on their latest release the band have executed their vision with passion and professional expertise.
 Continue reading “Psycroptic – Divine Council (Review)”